varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeMasterKey.md

 # Include Master Key

 Determines if the Master Key statement is includes in the SSDT Project.
-This relies on the ["SsdtIncludeExternalTables"](xref:bimlflex-app-reference-documentation-setting-SsdtIncludeExternalTables) setting being enabled.
+This relies on the [`SsdtIncludeExternalTables`](xref:bimlflex-app-reference-documentation-setting-SsdtIncludeExternalTables) setting being enabled.

 Notes: